What Happens In The Manic Phase Of Bipolar Disorder?

 A bipolar manic episode can be signaled by the absence of a depressed mood, extreme “highs”, and risky behavior for many people.

-We do want to note: Risk is a subjective definitive term for many, and behaviors in this category can range from taking recreational drugs (when you otherwise wouldn’t) to having unsafe sexual encounters.
-Some may feel that they experience psychotic symptoms, or symptoms of psychosis (such as hallucinations and delusions) as well.
+Note that “risk" is a subjective term for many, and behaviors in this category can range from having unsafe sexual encounters to taking recreational drugs when you otherwise wouldn’t.
+Some may experience symptoms of psychosis such as hallucinations and delusions as well.

 If you believe that you are experiencing a bipolar manic episode but are not formally diagnosed, you may wish to speak with your medical practitioner.
 They can review your medical history, the history of your family members (known as a family history) and other factors that can contribute to a formal bipolar disorder diagnosis.

-Experts suggest that there are four primary stages of mania: hypomania, acute, delusional, and delirious mania.
-We’ve briefly explained each hypothesized stage below:
+Experts suggest that there are four primary stages of mania that can be active or inactive based on each of the types of bipolar disorder: acute, hypomania, delusional, and delirious mania.
+Each proposed stage is briefly explained below:

-- Acute: Acute mania is suggested to be associated with energetic moods, which can swing to irritation or hyperactivity over time.
+- Acute: Acute mania is associated with energetic moods, which can swing to irritation or hyperactivity over time.

-- Hypomania: People experiencing this proposed stage of hypomania may feel exceedingly happy with no known cause.
+- Hypomania: People experiencing hypomania may be exceedingly happy with no known cause.

-- Delusional: People living with this manic experience may experience delusions that preclude the delirious form of mania.
+- Delusional: People living with this manic experience may have delusions that preclude the delirious form of mania.

 - Delirious: For many, this subtype of mania indicates the presence of hallucinations that can confuse the person experiencing them.

-After the proposed stages of the mania_ cycle, scientists and experts suggest that someone living with the condition may fall into a depressed mood.
+Following episodes of mania, scientists and experts suggest that someone living with the condition may fall into a depressed mood.
 The depression associated with bipolar disorder is generally more intense than with other types (such as seasonal affective disorder) and may require professional intervention to correct.

 How do you calm a manic episode?

-If you are experiencing a manic episode, it can feel overwhelming.
+If you are experiencing a manic episode, it can be overwhelming.
 You might try the following suggestions to calm a manic episode:

 - Sleep